boyenn/boyen-spotify/README.md

 Paste this anywhere you want and you will get this format (this is mine for example) : spotify:user:119986897:playlist:129KfwIBp0N7pzlYlG7dOG

 Now copy the values into the config

+#If it fails check here

+##KeyError : LastFm

+Your config.ini file is either nonexistent or you might have saved it wrong (not ANSI or maybe .ini.txt) Also make sure that you didn't replace both sides of the variables (correct : userid : 119986897 , wrong : 119986897 : 119986897)

+##Index out of bounds

+You didnt play a song since you connected your spotify to lastfm